 My practice varies in form from traditional black and white to more formal considered colour images, all examining people and place.

-I am available for commissions, editorial and commercial work, workshops and private tuition.
+I am also available for commissions, editorial and commercial work, workshops and private tuition/mentoring.

-*We Are All Brothers Here: Stories from the Bangladeshi Community is currently being exhibited at the Side Gallery, in Newcastle upon Tyne.
+*We Are All Brothers Here: Stories from the Bangladeshi Community is available for exhibition.
+Details upon request.